Quick summary

-The Civil Code specifically defines a work contract in Sections 2586 to 2635.
-If the work contract is duly performed by both parties, the law does not allow unilateral termination of the work contract.
-However, the parties may always agree on an early termination of the work contract.
-The agreement should be in writing to avoid any future disputes or ambiguities.
+The parties can also always agree on an early termination of the work contract.
+The agreement should be concluded in writing to avoid any future disagreements or ambiguities.
 It should specify the date of termination and should also provide for the settlement of the activities already carried out.

 Withdrawal from the works contract